 For about a year, I did not use commercial shampoo or conditioner.
 It shocked some of my friends and family members when I learned how to make homemade shampoo.
 Many had questions or thought it would make hair unclean.
 It actually had the opposite effect.
 My hair remained healthy, I saved money and reduced chemical use in my home.

-I became interested in the “no poo” or “no shampoo” movement after evaluating the hair and beauty products I use on a daily basis.
-As part of my efforts to live green, I’ve been one-by-one eliminating store-bought products in exchange for homemade ones.
+My hair looked no different while I used chemical free shampoo.
+Today I have my experience, results and homemade shampoo recipe to share.
+I became interested in the “no poo” or “no shampoo” movement after evaluating beauty products I use on a daily basis.
+As part of my efforts to live green, I eliminated, one by one, store-bought products in exchange for organic hair products.

 How to Make Homemade Shampoo

 Prior to making and using my own shampoo without chemicals and organic conditioner, I had been using Paul Mitchell products.
 I had selected these products not because they were green, but because they were “the best.”
 The brand name denoted high-quality to me as a consumer.
 I first had to finish up what was left of my current hair products, as I hate letting anything go to waste if I can avoid it.

 In the fall of that year I began researching recipes online on how to make homemade shampoo and the best organic conditioner.
 I began my official no shampoo movement in late October.
 When I created my homemade shampoo and conditioner in October I actually used it for close to a year after without ever changing the formula or amounts.
 I first blogged about it the following January.
 However, I did decide to adjust how often I would shampoo during that time.